-We weren’t on a date, I was going through a very hard time with my mom and her health.
-He had just moved from OH and overheard me talking about Disneyland at work.
+We weren’t on a date.
+I was going through a very hard time with my mom and her health.
+He had just moved from Ohio and overheard me talking about Disneyland at work.
 He said he had never gone and I told him to come with my friends and I (we had passes and could get him in for free through a client).

 The day of, one by one, my friends were bailing.
 I remember thinking, “Omg!
 I don’t want this guy to think this is a date.”
-(It was our first time to spend time outside of work) I texted my friends frantically to not bail.
+It was our first time to spend time outside of work.
+I texted my friends frantically to persuade them not bail.

 They ended up coming, but around 9pm.
 My friend was taking a picture of him near the Mickey Mouse flowers and she said, “he’s so cute!”
 I verbatim said, “oh no, don’t you start, he’s not a potential.”

-We went over to watch the fireworks, I was standing next to my friend with him behind me (he’s 6’3?) and sometime during the fireworks, he put his hand around my waist.
+We went over to watch the fireworks, and I was standing next to my friend with him behind me, he’s 6’3?, and some time during the fireworks, he put his hand around my waist.
 I cannot explain it, but I knew right then that he was the one.

 We have been inseparable ever since, it will be three years on 12/18/17.
-He proposed and will be getting married next year!
+He proposed, and we will be getting married next year!

 – submitted by withluv